-Here are a selection of personal stories of people sharing their experiences of caring.
+Here is a selection of stories from carers sharing their experiences of caring.

 Kate is 17 years old and cares for her mother, who has arthritis, and her 15-year-old sister and four-year-old brother who both have Autism Spectrum Disorder.

 Elaine is 66 years old and has been caring for her 69-year-old husband Michael for the past ten years.

 The thought of becoming a carer never crossed my mind."

 Esmond is in his 60s and returned from Spain to care for his elderly mother when she was diagnosed with advanced dementia and Alzheimer's disease and could no longer care for herself.